-A unique relationship has developed between two men, Robert Boardman and David Pratt, who live thousands of miles apart and have never met each other in person.
+A unique relationship has developed between two men, Robert Boardman and David Pratt, who live thousands of miles apart and had, for many years, never met each other in person.
 Rob and Dave are both Volkswagen enthusiasts -- they "met" in February 1998 through an Internet newsgroup, rec.autos.makers.vw.aircooled (RAMVA) as Dave asked questions and Rob responded.
 Soon e-mail notes were flying through cyberspace almost daily between Adelaide, Australia (Rob's home) and Richland, Washington, U.S.A (Dave's home).
-The relationship has since broadened far beyond Volkswagens, as the two have found many common interests and even have wives with the same name!
+The relationship has since broadened far beyond Volkswagens, as the two have found many common interests.

 Other components are equally as important, and each will be considered in its turn as you run down the Table of Contents -- the alternator (or generator), the fuel pump, the fan, etc., etc. A large proportion of the questions we have heard asked have to do with the distributor and the carburetor, and the tuning of these components in general.
 For this reason we will start this treatise with the fuel delivery system, the carburetor in particular, and move from there in hopefully an organized fashion to the other components of the VW engine and the Bug itself.